artsyolya/react-expense-tracker-app/README.md

-# A simple React Expense Tracker App.
+# A simple React web application that stores expenses and displays them visually by year.